Rockies vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Carlos Rodon will take to the mound for the Yankees, his second start of the season.
+- The Yankees will hand the ball to Clarke Schmidt (4-6) for his 19th start of the season.

+- He has earned a quality start two times in 18 starts this season.

+- Schmidt has started 18 games this season, and he's lasted five or more innings 11 times.
+He averages 4.6 innings per appearance.

 |Opponent